opentensor/developer-docs/docs/schedule-key-swap.md

 ## Installing the schedule coldkey swap feature

 The schedule coldkey swap feature is available in the **Bittensor 7.3.0 version**.
-Follow the below steps to install the feature.
+To install it, follow the below steps.

 ### Step 1: Python virtual environment